Join our new 30 Day YOGA & WELL BEING CHALLENGE

 - Practice daily meditation (5 minutes minimum)

 - Sit in silence and watch your breath flow.
 Observe your thoughts and feelings without getting caught up in them.
 Check in and find a deep sense of inner peace.
-Focus your mind on one thing.
+Focus your mind on one thing like the rising sun.

 - Like junk food, junk entertainment is a distraction that pollutes the subconscious mind.
-If you need to be entertained to feel happy and preoccupied, put on instrumental music, read an autobiography, start a hobby like sewing or woodwork, or journal your feelings.
+If you need to be entertained to feel happy and preoccupied, put on instrumental music, read an autobiography, start a hobby like sewing or woodwork, or journal your inner feelings.
+Start s social group, join a book club… we are only limited by our imaginations.

 - Observe your moods in relation to natural cycles

 - New moon, full moon, and planetary phases can impact how we feel.
 Check http://www.spaceweather.com to see what is happening with the sun’s cycles.
 Check how you feel on a grey day as opposed to a clear day.
-Our moods are related to larger patterns.
+Our moods are related to larger patterns of weather and plantary systems.

 - Resolve negative mind-sets with self-reflection